- 1 1. Announce Live Streams on Twitter

 So it validates the idea that you can come up with a short video or a teaser for Twitter to send a message across or to re-engage your current followers.

 You don’t have to come up with a different version of the same video you’re putting out on YouTube and Facebook.
 Instead, edit out the less important parts and move forward with the core elements of the video.
-Repurpose your longer videos and cut it down to shorter versions, and you got yourself a bunch of videos for Twitter.
+Repurpose your longer videos and cut them down to shorter versions, and you got yourself a bunch of videos for Twitter.

 4. Asking Questions in Your Tweets

 Asking questions on Twitter could be an ice-breaker between you and your followers.
-One of the common things among most of the social media networks is that when conversations begin, more and more people discover your very same post.
+One of the common things among most social media networks is that when conversations begin, more and more people discover your very same post.
 It happens due to the engagement and involvement of a bunch of people.

 For instance, if you comment on your Facebook friend’s post, your followers would discover your comment, which would allow that post to reach more people.

 The very same framework works on Twitter.
-When you start a conversation by asking a question on Twitter, what happens is that your loyal followers reply to your tweet, your tweet shows up on your followers’ timelines.
+When you start a conversation by asking a question on Twitter, what happens is that your loyal followers’ reply to your tweet, your tweet shows up on your followers’ timelines.